Certification for Professional Contractors and Truss Fabricators

 Benefits - SFIA-certified contractors and truss fabricators become part of a national referral program targeted to design professionals, CFS and component manufacturers, specifiers, general contractors, and owners.
 In addition, the SFIA provides marketing and promotional tools that can use to expand their reach and create lasting partnerships in the construction industry.

 Process - Certification is a straightforward process designed to measure your CFS experience and expertise.
-Certification is valid for one year from the date of enrollment, and can be extended on an annual basis.
+Certification is valid for two years from the date of enrollment, and can be renewed every two years.
 The steps in the process include:

 1. Completing a program application and paying the program fees.